Soft and crunchy Butter Cookies are a delicious classic must-make for any holiday party and are delicious plain or frosted.

 - 1/2 cup butter softened

 - food coloring optional

-Roll out onto a floured surface til dough is about ⅓” in thickness.
+- Roll out onto a floured surface til the dough is about ⅓ inch thick.
 Use cookie cutters to cut out shapes.
-Place on lined cookie sheet.
+Place on lined cookie sheets.

-Bake at 375 for 6-8 minutes, until set but not brown.
+- Bake for 6-8 minutes, until set but not brown.
 Let cookies cool on wire racks or parchment paper.